The Narrow Road to the Deep North 2

 Google Map

-``Ever since I set out on my journey in March when the cherry blossoms were in bloom, I had hoped to see these two Takekuma pines, and three months later, my wish came true.''
+"When I left for my trip in March, when the cherry blossoms were in bloom, I wished to see these two Takekuma pines, and three months later, my wish came true."

-Saigyo followed the footsteps of Noin Hoshi who saw this pine tree, and Basho followed him further and composed this poem, but the pine that Basho saw was said to be the 5th generation of the pine tree, and it was the fourth pine that the Hoshis had seen.
-It was a different pine than the previous one.
+Saigyo retraced the footsteps of the monk Noin who had seen this pine tree, and Basho followed him further and composed this poem.
+However, the pine that Basho saw was said to be the fifth generation, and was different from the fourth generation pine that the monks saw

-• Facility name: Takekuma no Matsu (Niki no Matsu)
+• Facility name: Takekuma Pine (Niki no Matsu)

 Google Map

-[Miyagino] Cross the Natori River and arrive at Sendai
+[Miyagino] Cross the Natori River and arrive in Sendai

-On May 4th (June 20th), Basho and Sora the Natori River, Osakiya in Kokubu-cho, Sendai, a castle town with 620,000 koku of land, for four days until the 7th.
-I'll stay the night.
+On May 4th (June 20th), Basho and Sora the Natori River, stayed at an inn called Osakiya in Kokubuncho, Sendai, the castle town of the Sendai domain, which had a fief of 620,000 koku,

-During that time, I was guided by Kaemon, an artist who has been involved in the maintenance of famous historical sites of the Sendai domain for a long time and is said to have an understanding of elegance.
-I visited.
+During this time, we visited the following utamakura and famous places and historical sites in Sendai city, guided by the painter Kaemon, who has long been involved in the development of famous places and historical sites in the Sendai domain and is said to have an understanding of elegance

 • Sendai Toshogu Shrine